Minnesota State Fair: Mascots

 The fair's mascots are two anthropomorphized gophers.
 The choice of gopher as mascots was an homage to the University of Minnesota mascot which is also a gopher and was a historical reference to the expansion of railroads in Minnesota, towns popping up across the state like gophers.
 For these reasons, Minnesota is sometimes referred to as the gopher state.
 Fairchild, the original mascot, was suggested in a statewide contest by Gladys Anderson Brown in 1966 in honor of Henry S. Fairchild who advocated using the former Ramsey County Poor Farm as the permanent site of the fair.
 Dressed like an early barker on the midway with a straw hat and striped jacket, Fairchild has represented the fair since 1966.
 In 1986, he was joined on promotional materials by his nephew, Fairborne.

 Attendance records

 Off-season use

 The fairgrounds host several events throughout the year.
-Events include horse shows in the Coliseum and Horse Barn, the Minnesota Horse Expo and the Minnesota Beef Expo, gymnastics meets and other sporting events, dog shows, antique and hot-rod car shows, motorcycle shows, model railroad shows, clothing and jewelry shows, gun and weapon collectors shows, comic book conventions, flea markets and swap meets, and more.
+Events include horse shows in the Lee & Rose Warner Coliseum and Horse Barn, the Minnesota Horse Expo and the Minnesota Beef Expo, gymnastics meets and other sporting events, dog shows, antique and hot-rod car shows, motorcycle shows, model railroad shows, clothing and jewelry shows, gun and weapon collectors shows, comic book conventions, flea markets and swap meets, and more.
 Buildings on the grounds are frequently rented for commercial events such as appliance sales, computer and electronics sales, and boat and car sales.
 Earlier in the summer, some of the fairground's roads are used to host an annual series of bike races during the week, called the State Fair Affair Criterium Series.
 Many buildings on the fair grounds are rented for winter storage of boats, camping trailers, and similar equipment.